Dental implants are artificial teeth. Dental implants are titanium cylindrical posts, very similar to the root of the natural teeth.

-Surprisingly, No, Your Oral Implantologist should be trained to start and complete the procedure while you are deeply sedated.
+Surprisingly, no, an Oral Implantologist is trained to start and complete the procedure while you are deeply sedated.
 Not only it is completely painless, most patients don’t even remember the surgery.

 The length of surgery varies from less than an hour for a single dental implant to three or more hours for a mouthful of implants.
 However, since you will be in a deep sedative state, it will be over in a heartbeat.

 Most patients can return to light duty the next day and completely resume their daily activities within a few days.

 Day of Surgery: Rest, Ice, Compress, and Elevate “RICE”.
 Your Oral Implantologist/surgeon usually provides you with a special head wrap with pockets for ice-gel pack.
 Simply keep the ice pack over the surgical area and keep your head elevated while resting.
 Most patients return to work the next day.

 Dental implants are usually made from titanium in the form of cylindrical posts, very similar to the root of the natural teeth.
 Over the years they evolve from simple cylinder to treaded form in order to increase the surface area and stability.